-State Farm Claims Help – A fellow public adjuster, had posted about insurance companies not living up to the standards they portray.
+State Farm Claims Help For State Farm Homeowner Insurance Claims – A fellow public adjuster, had posted about insurance companies not living up to the standards they portray.
 His comments were spot on.
 He was saying that the internet, social media, and the age of sharing digital information has exposed insurance companies for who and what they truly are: For-Profit Businesses!
 For over a century, insurers have carefully crafted an image that suggested otherwise.
 They positioned themselves to be “On Your Side,” as a “Good Neighbor,” even promised to have you in their “Good Hands.”
 We bought into these slogans, hook, line, and sinker, trusting them as more than just businesses.

 With the flow of real-time information, the narrative has begun to shift—even carriers have tried to have the information suppressed.
 Yet, the internet is much too fast.
 More and more people, from everyday policyholders to seasoned insurance professionals—attorneys, appraisers, contractors, public adjusters, and even some of the insurers’ own employees—started to see the truth.
 The reality is that insurance companies sold us a story that simply wasn’t true.